First Hundred Years' War: Time frame

-Although the time frame of the conflict is generally accepted to be from the beginning of the "40 years war" in 1159 to the 1259 Treaty of Paris, a few preliminary and residual instances of conflict had occurred between the two dynasties such as the Capetian invasion of Plantagenet-held Duchy of Aquitaine in 1152, or during the Gascon War starting in 1294, which were both initiated for mostly the same underlying reasons as are seen for the rest of the conflict.
+Although the time frame of the conflict is generally accepted to be from the beginning of the '40 years war' in 1159 to the 1259 Treaty of Paris, a few preliminary and residual instances of conflict had occurred between the two dynasties such as the Capetian invasion of Plantagenet-held Duchy of Aquitaine in 1152, or during the Gascon War starting in 1294, which were both initiated for mostly the same underlying reasons as are seen for the rest of the conflict.
 They are, however, both relatively minor, and the latter conflict is sufficiently distant in time to be considered separate from the overall conflict.
 It is also reasonable to extend the start of the conflict to 1154, when the formation of the Angevin Empire can be seen as the true root of the conflict, rather than the dispute over Toulouse, which merely served as the justification for military action.
 The Hundred Year's War from 1337 to 1453 is also not accepted as part of the same conflict due to the differing casus belli used to initiate the war, and the fact that the two families involved were cadet branches of the Capetian, and eventually, Plantagenet dynasties (Valois and Lancastrian respectively).

 The conflict can generally be divided into three distinct phases.
 The first phase saw the Angevin Empire maintaining dominance over their Capetian rivals.
 In the second phase, the Angevin Empire experienced a sudden collapse at the hands of the Capetians, culminating in a Capetian invasion of England.
 The third phase occurred with the Capetian kings now dominant on the continent, while the Plantagenets sought to reclaim the Angevin Empire through various means.
-It also included residual, more localized conflicts along the borderlands of the Plantagenets’ remaining continental possessions.
+It also included residual, more localised conflicts along the borderlands of the Plantagenets’ remaining continental possessions.